BMW CEO sticks to return on sales goal even with electric cars

-FRANKFURT (Reuters) - BMW (BMWG.DE) plans to stick to a goal for 8 to 10 percent return on sales at its automotive division, even with the arrival of less profitable electric cars, its chief executive said at the Frankfurt auto show on Tuesday.
+FRANKFURT, Sept 12 (Reuters) - BMW plans to stick to a goal for 8 to 10 percent return on sales at its automotive division, even with the arrival of less profitable electric cars, its chief executive said at the Frankfurt auto show on Tuesday.

 “We’re sticking to our 8 to 10 percent goal and maintain this range, even when electric mobility becomes more widespread,” Harald Krueger told journalists.